JustinPeng13/RaceSG/README.md

 If you face any issues while dealing with the sgID authentication component of our product, please feel free to reach out to @yu_jieee on Instagram or Telegram for troubleshooting assistance.

+## Known issues

+- **Sign up for Foreign Tourists**: We understand the importance of catering to foreign tourists who want to explore Singapore.
+We are actively working on enabling sign-up functionality for foreign users using email and password.
+However, please note that we are currently refining the implementation and ensuring the seamless saving of state between sessions.
+While the sign-up feature has been partially implemented, there are some outstanding issues that need to be addressed.
+Therefore, we kindly advise **refraining from using it at this time**.

+Kindly stick to using SingPass login for now.
+Stay tuned for updates as we make RoadSG more inclusive and accessible to all.

+## Coming Soon

+We have exciting enhancements in the pipeline for RoadSG!
+Here's a sneak peek at what's coming:

+- **Favoriting Locations**: Save your favorite locations within RoadSG so you can easily access them anytime.
+Whether it's a hidden gem or a stunning landmark, mark it as a favorite and share it with others on your favorite social media platforms.

+- **Reward Marketplace**: Earn valuable points by completing challenges and conquering stations.
+Soon, you'll be able to exchange those points for a range of exciting rewards.
+Explore Singapore and reap the benefits with our curated selection of rewards, generously sponsored by the Singapore government under schemes like Rediscover Singapore.

+- **Leaderboard Ranking**: Compete with other RoadSG users and see how you stack up against fellow adventurers.
+Our upcoming leaderboard ranking system will showcase your performance and dedication.
+Climb the ranks, earn bragging rights, and establish yourself as a true explorer extraordinaire.

+Stay tuned for these enhancements, as we continue to evolve RoadSG to provide you with an even more immersive and rewarding experience.
+Adventure awaits!

 ## Contributing

 We welcome contributions from everyone!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
 Together, let's make RoadSG even better.